Ahmed-Hamdy-Awwad/problem_solving/README.md

 ## Execution

 - python program.py
-- enter the file name and extension only without path, e.g "data.csv"
+- Enter the file name and extension only without path, e.g "data.csv"
-- two csv files will be created in the same directory of the program.py
+- Two csv files will be created in the same directory of the program.py

+## Testing

+- python -m unittest program_test.py
+- Enter "data.csv" to the stdn.